justinsydnor/GB894/README.md

 # GB894
-This repository has code and data for labs in Gen Bus 894
+This repository has code and data for labs and homework assignments in Gen Bus 894